Skip to main contentSkip to footer content

 Yes.
 The Math placement exam is administered by the Math department at and helps place you in the appropriate math course when you arrive on campus.
 The ALEKS diagnostic tool for chemistry is both an assessment tool and a learning module, so you can learn the content and be ready for chemistry at the start of the semester.

 Your license is good for six weeks from the day you sign up for the ALEKS module.
-You need to reach 80% completion by the end of the day on the Friday before classes begin to receive credit.
+You need to reach 80% completion by Tuesday, August 20.
 So, you could begin in mid-August, but this is not a good choice.
 We suggest you sign up and begin the course in early July and benefit from all 6 weeks of preparatory opportunities.

 Additional questions can be sent to Dr. Neal Abrams, Associate Chair in the Department of Chemistry and course instructor for FCH150 - General Chemistry lecture.
 You may also contact the Division of Student Affairs at 315-470-6660.